Ironism: Ironism

 Ironism names the attitude, stance, or ethos characteristic of ironists.
 It is a kind of intellectual self-irony: a continual awareness that one’s deepest commitments are contingent, coupled with a refusal to treat them as more “real” or “rational” than those of others.
-Rorty does not explicitly define or describe ironism as he does for ironist.
-However, one can derive a description of ironism—as the stance of an ironist—from one of his descriptions of ironist:[Ironism is the stance of facing] up to the contingency of [one's] own most central beliefs and desires—[a stance] sufficiently historicist and nominalist to have abandoned the idea that [one's] central beliefs and desires refer back to something beyond the reach of time and chance.
+Rorty does not explicitly define or describe ironism as he does for the ironist.
+However, one can derive a description of ironism—as the stance of an ironist—from one of his descriptions of the ironist:[Ironism is the stance of facing] up to the contingency of [one's] own most central beliefs and desires—[a stance] sufficiently historicist and nominalist to have abandoned the idea that [one's] central beliefs and desires refer back to something beyond the reach of time and chance.

 Ironist Theory

 Rorty also introduces the term ironist theory to describe a particular kind of theoretical writing that contrasts with philosophical writing.

 According to Rorty:The goal of ironist theory is to understand the metaphysical urge, the urge to theorize, so well that one becomes entirely free of it.
-Ironist theory is thus a ladder which is to be thrown away as soon as one has figured out what it was that drove one's predecessors to theorize.
-The last thing the ironist theorist wants or needs is a theory of ironism.
+Ironist theory is thus a ladder to be thrown away as soon as one has figured out what drove one's predecessors to theorize.
+The last thing the ironist theorist wants or needs, is a theory of ironism.
 He is not in the business of supplying himself and his fellow ironists with a method, a platform, or a rationale.
-He is just doing the same thing which all ironists do—attempting autonomy.
+He is just doing the same thing that all ironists do—attempting autonomy.
 He is trying to get out from under inherited contingencies and make his own contingencies, get out from under an old final vocabulary and fashion one which will be all his own.He classifies the works of (young) Hegel, Nietzsche, Heidegger, and Derrida as forms of ironist theory because they aim not to explain the world but to make readers aware of the contingency of their own vocabularies.
 Ironist theory thus has no constructive or foundational program; its purpose is therapeutic, loosening the hold of necessity and encouraging creative self-recreation.
-The point of ironist theory, especially that of Rorty's theorizing itself, is not to establish a philosophy of ironism, it is only to inspire readers to become ironists by embracing the stance of ironism, and thereby ceasing to philosophize in the traditional sense.
+The point of ironist theory, especially that of Rorty's theorizing itself, is not to establish a philosophy of ironism; it is only to inspire readers to become ironists by embracing the stance of ironism and thereby ceasing to philosophize in the traditional sense.